AnyLog-co/documentation/streaming conditions.md

 * Declare conditions to evaluate data ingested in the node and trigger a process if the conditions are satisfied
 * View the declared conditions on each node
 * Remove conditions

+Note: Alerts and Monitoring assigned to the scheduler are detailed in the [Alerts and Monitoring](https://github.com/AnyLog-co/documentation/blob/master/alerts%20and%20monitoring.md#alerts-and-monitoring) section.

 ## Condition Declaration